zerintasnimkhan/projectcode_backend/README.md

 - Then recreate your server using Express (start from [this template](https://expressjs.com/en/starter/hello-world.html)).
 - After you’re done with the transition, refactor your architecture to follow an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 In this case you only need the “M” and “C” part (since your “V” is directly rendered in the client).
+- Don’t forget to add unit tests in the `express.test.js` file.

 ### Koa